MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailDetailATPReport.md

 - Phish ZAP (Indicates a phish or spam message detected and auto-purged after delivery.)

+- User impersonation\* (Indicates a message impersonating a user protected by an anti-phish policy.)

 Email malware EventTypes:

 - Anti-malware engine (Indicates a message caught by the anti-malware engine.)

+- Anti-malware policy file type block (Indicates when the Common Attachment Types filter blocks a file.)

+- ATP-generated file reputation \* (Indicates a message with a known malicious file blocked by ATP.)

 - ATP safe attachments\* (Indicates a message with a malicious attachment blocked by ATP.)

 - ATP safe links\* (Indicates when a malicious link is blocked by ATP.)

+- EOP URL Reputation (Indicates a message with a known malicious URL caught by EOP.)

+- File Detonation \* (Indicates a message with a malicious attachment blocked by the detonation service.)

+- Office 365 file reputation (Indicates a message with a known malicious file blocked.)

 - ZAP (Indicates a message with malware detected and auto-purged after delivery.)

-- Office 365 file reputation (Indicates a message with a known malicious file blocked.)

-- Anti-malware policy file type block (Indicates when the Common Attachment Types filter blocks a file.)

 Content malware EventTypes: